JetBrains/kotlin-multiplatform-dev-docs/topics/temp/shipathon-starter-guide.md

 * [Adding a dependency to a KMP project](multiplatform-add-dependencies.md).
     * For a practical example of multiplatform and platform-specific dependency organization, see our [sample](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main).
     * The tutorial that leads to the final state of that sample is [available in the documentation](multiplatform-upgrade-app.md).
-* If you were already familiar with KMP, make sure you're up to date with the [recommended project structure](multiplatform-project-recommended-structure.md) for an average project.
+* If you are already familiar with KMP, make sure you're up to date with the [recommended project structure](multiplatform-project-recommended-structure.md) for an average project.
   It takes into account how the release of Android Gradle plugin 9.0 affected the requirements for a KMP project and covers: